-Yellow fever fears prompt monkey murder in Brazil, experts say
+Yellow fever fears prompt monkey killings

 (CNN)In rural Brazil, an outbreak of yellow fever that began in December is considered the largest in 14 years.

-With fears of the deadly viral hemorrhagic disease spreading to urban areas, another worry is plaguing scientists and primatologists: the murder of monkeys.
+With fears of the deadly viral hemorrhagic disease spreading to urban areas, another worry is plaguing scientists and primatologists: the killing of monkeys.

 Residents began shooting and beating monkeys to death after the deaths of 11 yellow fever patients in the small town of Ladainha, reported the news site Globo.com.
 One farmer in a rural village in the state of Minas said she believes that people are killing the monkeys, because she heard gunshots and then noticed fewer primates in the area.